ecmwf/aviso/docs/source/reference/python_api.rst

 This is intended for users that want to integrate Aviso in a workflow or application written in Python.
 An example of integration of Aviso in a external Python application is the server component **Aviso REST**, described in :ref:`aviso_server`.
-This component internally relies on Aviso client to submit notification to the store.
+This component internally relies on Aviso client to submit notifications to the store.

 Listen